OpenNebula/docs/source/quick_start/usage_basics/running_virtual_machines.rst

 OpenNebula Systems maintains a curated set of Virtual Machines in the `public marketplace <http://marketplace.opennebula.io>`__.
 We are going to use the WordPress appliance to try out our brand new cloud.

-In order to deploy VMs, you need a metal KVM edge cluster.
+.. warning:: In order to deploy VMs, you need a metal KVM edge cluster.
 You can follow the same steps of the :ref:`provisioning an edge cluster <first_edge_cluster>` guide, using "metal" edge cloud type and kvm hypervisor.
 If you are planning to go all the way through the quick start guide (ie, launching a L8s cluster next) make sure you request two public IPs.

 We are going to assume the edge cluster naming schema "metal-kvm-aws-cluster".